 There's going to be a lot that I can with this particular cartridge.
 I didn't even know here to begin.
 I figured I should start off simple and chose the fan design1.
 I love the flowers on the fan.
 A little painful for my machine to cut out the detail of the flowers.
 I had to help the cut with an X-Acto knife.
 Well worth the final product.

-with the pressed flower paper (also purchased at Flax's).
+The white cardstock card is layered on textured light brown paper I found at Flax's.
+It was a bit expensive but I really love the texture.
+It is soft but a little but grainy.
+It went perfect with the pressed flower paper (also purchased at Flax's).
 Instead of a straight cut, I ripped the pressed flower paper to give the edges a little more of texture.
 I think the effect looks great especially with the fan die cut image.

-d it with gold cardstock.
+For the fan I cut out several layers.
+For the base I used black card stock and then layered it with gold cardstock.
 The top layer with the flower detail was cut using sage green card stock from Bazzill Basics Paper.
 I finished the fan off by brushing black and gold stamping ink on the edges and on the flowers.
 The inside of the card is also layered with coordinating paper.

 Materials Used